 Moreover, applicants should anticipate that applications determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that NIJ has designated to be critical, will neither proceed to peer review nor receive further consideration.
-Under this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, and resumes/curriculum vitae of key personnel.
-For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators.
+Under this solicitation, NIJ has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, and résumés/curriculum vitae of key personnel.
+For purposes of this solicitation, "key personnel" means the project coordinator/director and the research partner.
 Please review the "Note on File Names and File Types" under How to Apply to be sure applications are submitted in permitted formats.

-OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
-Also, OJP recommends that applicants include resumes in a single file.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Résumés") for all attachments.
+Also, OJP recommends that applicants include résumés in a single file.